unic/sitecore-module-flex/README.md

 ### IoC container

 You must install an IoC container framework for Flex.
 Currently there are containers available for Ninject and SimpleInjector, which can be installed over NuGet:

-  > Install-Package Unic.Flex.Ninect
+  > Install-Package Unic.Flex.Ninject

 or